-I don't know if it was McEwan's intention to shock at the time he wrote these stories in the early 1970s, but well over thirty years later, some of the subject matter will undoubtedly offend and even upset some readers.
-The themes used include murder, rape and child abuse - bold topics for any era, but in some of these stories you can see the spark of "greatness" that enables McEwan to transcend mere unpleasantness...but he doesn't succeed with all these stories.
+I don't know if it was McEwan's intention to shock at the time he wrote these stories in the early 1970s, but well over forty years later, some of the subject matter will undoubtedly offend and even upset some readers.
+The themes used include murder, sexual violence and child abuse - bold topics for any era, but in some of these stories you can see the spark of "greatness" that enables McEwan to transcend mere unpleasantness...but he doesn't succeed with all these stories.

 Two of the stories stand out from the others for negative reasons.

 Homemade is a very nasty tale about a very nasty boy.
 It's a tale of selfish wickedness and neither the story or it's main character has any redeeming qualities.
 It's an unsatisfying tale in as much as the reader can't help but feel repulsed by the actions of the main character and naturally looks for some kind of retribution that does not come.
 The story just left me feeling uneasy and that's not a good feeling to evoke in a reader.